raghavthapar/Github-Notes/Reflog.md

 ### `git reflog show HEAD@{n}`

 We can pass a qualifier and then see the reflog from that till the end.
 Eg if we pass 10, then the reflog will show from HEAD@{10} till HEAD@{n}

+## Timed References

+- Every log entry has a timestamp associated with it.
+- We can use time qualifiers like
+  1. yesterday
+  2. 7.minute.ago
+  3. 1.week.ago
+  4. Fri, 7 Feb 2022 15:00:00-0800